Fetish is not necessarily sexual, but it is definitely an enchantment or spell that affects people, often profoundly.

-For that matter just about anything that is not a sex organ that evokes any emotion could be regarded as a fetish.
+For that matter, just about anything that is not a sex organ that evokes any emotion could be regarded as a fetish.

 The question as to why some things evoke emotion and others don’t is, of course, a mystery.
-Another mystery is why do some things evoke an motion in some people (or animals) and not in others??
+Another mystery is why do some things evoke an emotion in some people (or animals) and not in others??

-Some fetishes are instinctive or genetic such as those of birds and bees.
+Some fetishes are instinctive or genetic, such as those of birds and bees.
 They are probably not acquired through cultural influences.
 In contrast, a breast fetish, for example, is probably the direct result of a mixture of infantile fixation and the cultural taboo against nudity.

 A prime example of the fetish that is not of the sexual nature would be a voodoo doll.
 It is capable of invoking a substantial emotion yet there is no discernible connection with sex.